 All employees will be cognisant of their basic hygiene, including not touching their face, mouth, or eyes with their hands.

 Until otherwise notified, Miami Pet Concierge employees will be required to wear face masks during the duration of each service.
-Taking into account that some animals may become reactive due to face masks, we encourage all of our clients to begin to desensitize their pets by wearing face masks in their homes and around their pets as often as possible.
+Considering that some animals may become reactive due to face masks, we encourage all of our clients to begin to desensitize their pets by wearing face masks in their homes and around their pets as often as possible.
 Should we encounter a reactive pet, our employees have been instructed to remove their face mask (if no one else is in the home) to help the pet adjust.

 DISINFECTANT WIPES/GLOVES/HAND CARE/HAND SANITIZER

-Our employees have been instructed to wipe all surfaces they may come into contact with, including but not limited to door handles, countertops, faucet handles, refrigerator door handles, leashes, harnesses, etc. before and after use with disinfectant wipes.
+Our employees have been instructed to wipe all surfaces they may come into contact with, including but not limited to door handles, countertops, faucet handles, refrigerator door handles, leashes, harnesses, etc., before and after use with disinfectant wipes.

 Until otherwise notified, Miami Pet Concierge employees will be required to wear a new pair of gloves for each service provided.

 Hand washing is to be completed with soap and water for at least 20 seconds.
-This should be done after coughing or sneezing, after handling animals, their food, water, and supplies or as often as needed throughout the visit should gloves not be readily available.
+This should be done after coughing or sneezing, after handling animals, their food, water, and supplies, or as often as needed throughout the visit should gloves not be readily available.

 NO CONTACT POLICY